 - Cable Clamps (Optional): Used for a non-knot attachment, providing a strong hold.

 Using the right tools is crucial for achieving a secure hook connection.
-For synthetic ropes, consider tools for splicing or alternative methods like a figure-eight knot to avoid weakening the rope’s integrity.
+Consider tools for splicing or alternative methods, such as a figure-eight knot, to avoid weakening the integrity of synthetic ropes.

 Prepare the Winch Cable